 As per sec.
 194LD, any person who is responsible for paying interest (at the rate notified by the Central Government) to a person being a Foreign Institutional Investor or a Qualified Foreign Investor in respect of investment made by the payee in a rupee denominated bond of an Indian company, is liable to deduct tax @ 5%

-2. (a) How could you compute income of a non-resident engaged in the business of operation of aircraft?
+2. (a) How could you compute income of a non-resident engaged in the business of exploration of mineral oils?

-Profits and Gains of the Business of Operation of Aircraft [Sec.
-44BBA]
+Profits & Gains in connection with the Business of Exploration, etc. of Mineral Oils [Sec.
+44BB]